-Step 6: Install the HDD into the iSignager LCD Series by inserting the HDD to the IDE connector on the board.
+Step 6: Install the HDD into the .
+Insert the HDD to the IDE connector on the board and secure the HDD to the board with four retention screws (Figure 2-5).

-Figure 2-9: IDE HDD Installation
+Figure 2-5: IDE HDD Installation

 Step 7: Replace the aluminum cover and the plastic back cover.